 The ACL Details window will always show two lines: Administrator Role and Everyone.
 The Administrator Role has all Rights, and this cannot be changed since the Administrator Role always has full access to everything.
 The Everyone settings apply to all Administrators, even when their Account or associated Roles or Groups are not listed in the ACL.
+Remember everyone who can log in to KeyConfigure or KeyReporter is referred to as an Administrator, but the Administrator Role grants full access privileges in the software.
+Other Administrators may have limited roles.
 The picture below illustrates the addition of the Assistant Group to the default ACL in order to grant View and Inspect permissions to any Admin in that Group.
 The rest of the lines displayed in the ACL details, with gray checkmarks, come from inherited ACLs at the Server, Policies (root), and Folder levels.

 From the "Admin Access" window, items can be selected and dragged into this window – then View, Inspect, or Modify permissions can be configured for these additional specific Accounts, Groups, or Roles.
 Permissions are calculated using an “or” - that is, every line which is relevant to the logged in Administrator is considered, and if any of those lines have a check-mark in a column, then the logged in Administrator will have that Permission.
 Note: unless one or more check-marks are turned off for Everyone, any configuration for other roles that are dragged in will have no effect!